zoomla/bootstrap/site/content/docs/4.3/customize/css-variables.md

 toc: true
 ---

-Bootstrap includes around two dozen [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS.
+Bootstrap includes around two dozen [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS, with dozens more on the way for improved customization on a per-component basis.
 These provide easy access to commonly used values like our theme colors, breakpoints, and primary font stacks when working in your browser's Inspector, a code sandbox, or general prototyping.

-## Available variables
+## Global variables

-Here are the variables we include (note that the `:root` is required).
+Here are the global variables we include (note that the `:root` is required).
 They're located in our `_root.scss` file.

 {{< highlight css >}}
 {{< root.inline >}}